 Doctors prescribe metformin as a first-line treatment for people with type 2 diabetes.
 Metformin works by helping to lower a person's blood sugar levels.
 Doctors sometimes also recommend metformin treatment for people with polycystic ovary syndrome.

 Grapefruit and grapefruit juice are good sources of potassium and vitamin C, which are both essential nutrients for good health.
-However, the United States Food and Drug Administration (FDA) warn against eating grapefruit or drinking grapefruit juice when taking certain medications.
+However, the United States

 In this article, we look at whether grapefruit interacts with metformin, and things to avoid while taking metformin.
 We also cover whether grapefruit is good for diabetes, and why grapefruit can interact with some drugs.